About this website

-Memorabilia from those festivals is both very collectible and very desirable, however until now there has been no definitive record available of all the wonderful artefacts that are still in existence; not one central repository where they could be catalogued and documented comprehensively, and made available for other people to reference, marvel at, and enjoy; not even in the dedicated display currently housed at Dimbola Lodge in Freshwater.
+Memorabilia from those festivals is both very collectible and very desirable, however until now there has been no definitive record available of all the wonderful artefacts that are still in existence; not one central repository where they could be catalogued and documented comprehensively, and made available for other people to reference, marvel at, and enjoy.

 This website hopes to provide such a single reference point for anyone that’s interested.
 Its contents can never be assuredly complete, as new things, previously squirrelled away and out of the public eye for years, tend to surface every now and again.
-But it’s a start; a focal point, if you will, and we very much hope that if anyone else out there owns any memorabilia that is unintentionally omitted from this website, then please get in touch so that we can consider including those items too.
+But we very much hope that if anyone else out there owns any memorabilia that is unintentionally omitted from this website, then please get in touch so that we can consider including those items too.